Fairfax Oral History: David Ramsey

 I didn’t start to realize that stuff until I got into high school.
 I went to St. Peter’s Chanel for high school.
 It’s out in Bedford.
 They tore it down.
 I took three buses, an hour and a half every morning, to get there.
 That was really what started to highlight the differences in communities for me, and really started the desire to come back to the community and start to invest and provide some of the things that I would have liked to see growing up.

-I’ve always been a reader, and poetry, creative writing, short stories, music, three things have always been my avenue.
+I’ve always been a reader, and poetry, creative writing, short stories, music, these things have always been up my avenue.
 When I was 12 or 13, my mom took me to Cleveland State University to see Nikki Giovanni live.
 That was kind of the thing that made me realize, “Oh, you can do artistic things and make a living.”
 Her story of being an authentically pure black woman, of having her own identity, is really what resonated with me, and encouraged me to take it a little bit more seriously.
 I will say, from that point, I didn’t have a lot of visuals as to what it looked like to be a black person and operate professionally in the art world.
 It wasn’t until years later that I realized I could take art and create a community around it more seriously.

 I went to Atlanta.
-My good friend Mr. Soul invited me to Atlanta, and this was around the time we had very first true met.
+My good friend Mr. Soul invited me to Atlanta, and this was around the time we had very first met.
 I do believe that he thought I was bullshitting about actually coming.
 But he had told me about this festival that they did in Atlanta, and I went down, and I had never seen anything like it.
 There were thousands of people in just one city block.
 There were no fights, no arguments, they were all just there enjoying the art.
 I had never seen anything like that.
 It occurred to me that the demographic structure of Cleveland really was one that could do something similar.
 There were different people, different communities, different cultures, different races, different genders, all just centered around exploring and experiencing his art.
 Personally, I had not seen something of that scale happen in the city of Cleveland.

 When we came back, it was really like, “Alright, well, how do we do this?”
 From the classes we were teaching, we didn’t have anywhere for youth to plug into to take the art more seriously.
-For a lot of people, art feels like just an after school activity or something like that.
+For a lot of people, art feels like just an after-school activity or something like that.
 For some of these young people, they really get drawn into it, and having a space that we can take them to plug into, so that they can continue to pursue and continue to learn and continue to see different things, that started to become a priority.
 That’s really how this space came to operate.

 Growing up, we spent all our time in the neighborhood.
 Walking the community.
 That corner store, I forget the name of it, but it’s been there as long as I can remember.
 It’s right up on Quincy, I think 86th and Quincy, but it’s been there forever.
 That was the place that my sisters would walk to when I was really too young to go with them, and so the only way they could go was if they took me.
 That was my first chance to explore the neighborhood.
 As I got a little bit older, I realized how many of my friends lived in the neighborhood.